by Jorge Icaza (1906-1978)

 “Yes.
 But perhaps you’re unaware that your employee has refused to provide me with receipts for several items.
 He must be…”

 “Those documents no longer exist.
 They could have compromised us so they had to vanish.
 They’re simply gone,” Doña Francisca announced with morbid, throat-stabbing cynicism.
 Romero y Flores furrowed his brow, his mouth dropped open.
-What was speaking to him was neither a chess-horse nor a victim of exploited vulnerabilities.
-It was a powerful foe, a perfumed demon with stony, frigid black eyes, which contrasted sharply with the femininity and gentleness of some pointed fingernails.
+What was speaking to him was neither a horse-head from the game of chess nor a victim of exploited vulnerabilities.
+It was a powerful foe, a perfumed demon with stony, cold black eyes, which contrasted sharply with the ladylike delicacy of her pointed fingernails.

 “The Tribunal Court of Audit and Finance.
 Do you know it?
 It’s the highest authority on the matter.”